NXP Semiconductors N.V. (NXPI): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2010 Initial Public Offering (IPO) on NASDAQ (NXPI) Gained access to public capital markets, raising approximately $476 million.
-Increased financial flexibility and visibility.
+2010 Initial Public Offering (IPO) on NASDAQ (NXPI) Gained access to public capital markets, raising approximately $476 million, which increased financial flexibility for future growth.

-2015 Merger with Freescale Semiconductor A landmark **$11.8 billion** deal creating a powerhouse in automotive semiconductors and microcontrollers (MCUs).
-Significantly expanded scale and market share.
+2015 Merger with Freescale Semiconductor A landmark $11.8 billion deal that created a powerhouse in automotive semiconductors and microcontrollers, significantly expanding scale and market share.

 NXP Semiconductors N.V.
 (NXPI) Ownership Structure